mariodragun/MS4-Django-Mario-Dragun/readme.md

 ### Conclusion:

-- This project was build only for educational purpose and won`t be in commercial use.
+- This project was built only for educational purpose and won`t be in commercial use.